Auckland man finds piece of plastic in his takeaway pizza

 The dad says the piece of black plastic looked like some sort of food packaging, just thicker than the average plastic wrapping, which had seemingly been baked into the pizza base.

-Sharma says he was glad he noticed the unsavoury item before the kids could tuck into the pizza.
+He says he was glad he noticed the unsavoury item before the kids could tuck into the pizza.

 "My kids would have eaten that if I hadn't noticed.
 They wouldn't have looked.
 They were watching TV."